mekomsolutions/openmrs-module-mksreports/readme/childCareDiseases.md

 ## Child Care Report
-This report searches children vitals, result of visit and vaccinations on Vitamin-A and Albendazole.
+This report searches children vitals, their result of visits and vaccinations on Vitamin-A and Albendazole.
 It is a MSPP Report requested by the Haitian MoH to any clinic in Haiti.

 **Setup**